Bob-sheehy/mytimeapp/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* Add devise authentication

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Add validation for stopping time overlaps

+* Clean up Dashboard and home page

+* Add options column to meeting column with options "Annual Leave, Sick Day, Training"

+* Add validation for options column for example if any of options are choosen automatically fill Start_date, End_date columns 7 hours 25 minutes

-* Deployment instructions
+* Deployment to heroku

 * ...